markbarnes/sermon-browser/sb-includes/readme.txt

 = 0.31 =
 * Added: The sermon description now preserves lines breaks and allows most HTML code.
-* Added: More helpful warnings if permissions on image uploads folder are incorrect, or if [serm ons] tag not included in a page/post.
+* Added: More helpful warnings if permissions on image uploads folder are incorrect, or if [sermons] tag not included in a page/post.
 * Added: Option to change how many sermons are displayed per page.
 * Added: Better security to prevent unauthorised users from editing data.
 * Changed: Plug-in no longer uses single.php, multi.php and style.css.
 This should reduce the number of people having file permission problems.
-Users of older =s can now safely delete those files.
+Users of older versions can now safely delete those files.
 * Changed: Templates now have their own menu.
 Some of the other options screens have been tweaked slightly.
 * Changed: Podcast now attaches linked URLs as well as uploaded files.
 * Changed: Tag cloud now uses proportional, not fixed size fonts.
 * Changed: Default template should display podcast links better on most sites.
 (It now uses TABLEs rather than DIVs.)
 Reset the templates to default to benefit.
-* Fixed: Bible books are now displayed in the filter even for previous users of older =s.
+* Fixed: Bible books are now displayed in the filter even for previous users of older versions.
 * Fixed: Newly uploaded files now save correctly to sermon.
 * Fixed: Next/previous buttons now display correctly.
-* Fixed: Prevented “Maximum time for script is -1 seconds” message on older =s of PHP.
+* Fixed: Prevented 'Maximum time for script is -1 seconds' message on older versions of PHP.
 * Optimisation: Better commenting throughout PHP.

 = 0.30.1 =
-* Fixed: Three bugs – one that prevented uploading, one that made series/sermons/preachers appear in the filters even if they had not been assign to any sermons, and one that prevented downloads when pretty permalinks were not used.
+* Fixed: Three bugs - one that prevented uploading, one that made series/sermons/preachers appear in the filters even if they had not been assign to any sermons, and one that prevented downloads when pretty permalinks were not used.

 = 0.30 =
 * Added: Statistics!
 See how often a sermon has been listened to in the admin section.
 Works for sermons that are downloaded or played inline with the AudioPlayer.
 It doesn’t work (and never can) for embedded files (e.g. videos).
 At the moment the stats are only there in the admin section, but feel free to suggest ways they could be helpful to viewers of your website.
 * Added: The drop-down menus for the search options are now more intelligent.
 (1) They display the number of sermons recorded for each preacher/series/services/bible book.
 (2) They only display bible books that have sermons listed.
 (3) The more important preachers/series/services are displayed higher up in the drop-down list.
 * Changed: Some significant optimisations.
 The main database queries are now twenty times faster than before.
 On my server the database activity to display the sermon-browser page takes less than seven hundredths of a second (it was about half a second).
 This is with 180 sermons in the database.
-* Fixed: Preacher’s name now displays correctly in page title.
+* Fixed: Preacher's name now displays correctly in page title.
 * Fixed: All links now work correctly even when permalinks are turned off.

 = 0.25 =
-* Added: [editlink] tag adds an “Edit sermon” link if the currently logged-in user has edit privileges.
+* Added: [editlink] tag adds an 'Edit sermon' link if the currently logged-in user has edit privileges.
 * Added: [sermon_description] tag now displays description of sermon on sermon page
 * Added: [file_with_download] tag is similar to [file], but adds a download link if the AudioPlayer is displayed
 * Changed: External URLs and local files are now treated in the same way.